 Things that are elements of spiritual storytelling is a characters’ belief system (or lack of ), a possible spiritual backstory, and any internally or publicly spoken prayers.
 If you are writing religious fiction, or from a religious point-of-view, things like a god’s response to your characters actions (usually written in italics), a spiritual conviction, and hints as to why a certain deity is pursuing your character or vice versa.

 Derry, New Hampshire was the longtime home of Robert Frost.
 This poem is in dedication to my favorite poetry book: North of Boston, and his poem October.

 Things that are not spiritual storytelling is plot, emotions, dialogue and action, etcetera.

 When writing creative fiction or nonfiction, only spiritual storytelling is non-essential.
 You can still have a great story, leaving out anything of the fantastic (fantasy) or spiritual.
 But note, spirituality is a very human trait.
 Some might be religious-like observers of science (that would fall under spiritual).
 Spiritual storytelling is a great way to connect a character to the reader.
 But, again, this is the only element of storytelling, that is non-essential.

 Weaving all four elements of storytelling is the mark of a good writer.
 Every page will, in every book, have all four elements together.
-Now, I have done something really scary; I have provided an excerpt from my own prose.
-Below you will read all four elements weaved together.
-Please be kind.

 As you can see, I still have a ways to go with my craft.
 But I was brave, and wanted to share my prose with you.
 One reason, it incorporates all four elements of storytelling.
 Yes, it flows without you even noticing.
 And the one thing a writer wants more than anything, is for a general reader to never notice the writing.
 But writers do notice writing, and I hope you the writer can see the weave.